geokit/geokit-rails/README.markdown

 ## A NOTE ON TERMINOLOGY

-Throughout the code and API of this, latitude and longitude are referred to as lat and lng.
+Throughout the code and API, latitude and longitude are referred to as lat and lng.
 We've found over the long term the abbreviation saves lots of typing time.

 ## DISTANCE CALCULATIONS AND QUERIES